armant/LATAM/about.md

 India-Latin America Associates (IndiaLATAM) is a premium consultancy providing business advisory and assurance support to Indian and Latin American enterprises and social organizations with the focus on Pacific Alliance and Latin American Trade Bloc comprising of Chile, Mexico, Peru, and Columbia.

-Established in _, IndiaLATAM is a global partner that promotes cross-cultural, commercial, and economic development of the two regions.
+IndiaLATAM is a global partner that promotes cross-cultural, commercial, and economic development of the two regions.
 Our skills encompass a complete range of advisory and assurance services in the areas of _.
 We are a well managed organization supported by experienced and dedicated diplomat,